Best Weight Distribution Hitches for 2019

 Hitch Receiver Lock

-While this will not prevent someone who is VERY determined to have your hitch, it will slow them down and cause them to work at it.
-It's worth the low price of a hitch receiver lock to give yourself a little more protection.
+While this will not prevent someone who is VERY determined to have your hitch, it will slow them down and make them work for it.

 Hitch Ball Lubrication